Assistant Professor Dr. Martin Prause

 Martin received his Ph.D. in Economics from WHU – Otto Beisheim School of Management in December 2014.
 He has been involved in numerous lecturer and teaching assistant positions during his Ph.D. and as a post-doctoral researcher in 2015.
 Martin received two visiting research scholarships (India 2013, Japan 2015), the best Ph.D. award from Infosys/India in 2013 and the best student paper award from the Association for Business Simulation and Experimental Learning in 2014.
 From 2012 to 2014 he has been involved in joint research projects with the London School of Economics and Google Inc. in the Google Summer of Code Program.
-Before he started his doctoral studies, he received his MBA from WHU, worked as the Head of IT for three years in a small and medium size company and graduated from the TU Dortmund with a Diploma in Computer Science.
+Before he started his doctoral studies, he received his MBA from WHU, was the CIO of a fashion wholesaler for three years and graduated from the TU Dortmund with a Diploma in Computer Science.